Validation

 Section titled “See Also”- Type Casting - Automatic type conversion

-- Creating DTOs - Creation methods
+- Creating Dtos - Creation methods

 - Property Mapping - Map property names